- Latin America

 What school, company, or program are you working for?

-I work for primary schools, a high school, a number of training centres, and give private lessons
+I work for primary schools, a high school, a number of training centers, and give private lessons.

 How did you get your work visa?